 I highly recommend getting these theme park tickets in advance to by-pass any super-long lines and spend more time in the parks.
 You’ll save yourself lots of time, that’s for sure!

 - Universal Studios Hollywood 1-Day Ticket with Options

 14) Orange County: Huntington Beach/Newport Beach/Laguna Beach (35 minutes from Anaheim)

 The beaches are plentiful, but my favorites include Huntington Beach, Newport Beach, and Laguna Beach, all within a few miles of each other.
+We recently spent a bit of time in San Clemente, and fell in love with the town!
 Don’t miss gelato at Gelato Paradiso and the views from Heisler Park and Dana Point.

 You won’t want to skip “The OC” on your California coast road trip – I can promise you that!